Menstrual Health from Menarche to Postmenopause

 2022 Scotland becomes the first country to make period products free.
 ABC News Channel (TV)

-2022 Interview on improving menstrual experiences.
+2022 Improving menstrual experiences.
 ABC Regional Drive (radio)

 2021 Sanitation, Toilets and Menstruation.
 The Meaning of Health (podcast)